charlie572/notion_backup/README.md

 # Notion Backup

+This script will back up Notion regularly.

+It works in two phases:
-This script will click the "export all workspace content" button in notion.
+1. Click the "export all workspace content button".
+2. Click the download button on the notification in Notion when it is done.
+Then move the export to the correct directory, and click the archive button on the notification.

+The current phase is saved to state.json, so the script can resume the phase if it fails.

 # Setup